mari8i/drf-file-upload/README.rst

     path('upload/', include('drf_file_upload.urls')),

+This will add both separate authenticated and anonymous users to file upload endpoints.
+Todo: add single view examples

+3. Add the UploadedFileField to your serializers todo

-3. Run ``python manage.py migrate`` to create the file upload models.
+4. Run ``python manage.py migrate`` to create the file upload models.

-4. Start the development server and visit http://127.0.0.1:8000/admin/ to create see uploaded files (you'll need the Admin app enabled).

 5. Run the cleanup management command `deleted_expired_uploaded_files` in a cron task or add a celery task